 - Each set of results shows a Report Error button to the right of each entry.
 If you spot an error please click this button and fill in the form to let us know of the issue.

 *Archive CD Books have made a number of the directories available for purchase on CD and also for download.
-They can be contacted on http://www.archivecdbooks.ie/acatalog/som-directories.html
+Currently they only appear to be available through a Facebook page Archive CD Books

 Specialist database software has been written to enable both the speedy and accurate digital recording of this data.
 The pdf images created by Archive CD Books are first processed by commercial available OCR software to create text based versions of each directory page.
 Software written specifically for this purpose is then used to input the text documents into a Microsoft Access database under the supervision of members of the history group who correct any errors.
 The final stage involved the design of this website to present the data in a form that may be used by those researching Bath's past.